gophergala/golab/README.md

 The executable binary `golab` (produced by `"go install"`) contains all resources embedded (e.g. images, html templates), nothing else is required for it to run.

+Configuration
+---

+GoLab can be configured through command line parameters or flags.
+Execute `golab -h` to see the available command line options and their description.

+TODO

 Implementation
 ---